angeldollface/zeppo/README.markdown

 ### Version 1.8.0

 - Removed the `reverseArray` function.
+- Removed the `testAll` function.
+- Added unit tests with Jest.
+- Added a function to check whether a string is a hexadecimal number or not.
 - Rewrote the project in Typescript.
 - Relicensed the project under the [DSL v1](https://github.com/angeldollface/doll-software-license).